toopay/gas-orm/extension.rst

 We use Interface instead Class, in extension implementation, because :

-- Interfaces allow you to define/create a common structure for your classes – to set a standard for objects.
+- Interfaces allow us to define/create a common structure for our classes – to set a standard for objects.
-- Interfaces solves the problem of single inheritance – they allow you to inject 'qualities' from multiple sources.
+- Interfaces solves the problem of single inheritance – they allow us to inject 'qualities' from multiple sources.
-- Interfaces provide a flexible base/root structure that you don't get with classes.
+- Interfaces provide a flexible base/root structure that we don't get with classes.

 Here you can found some default extension which bundled within Gas ORM.